-The Bwindi Impenetrable Forest is a national park situated in the west of Uganda, bordering the Democratic Republic of Congo and Rwanda.
+The Bwindi Impenetrable Forest National Park is situated in the South Western Park of Uganda, bordering the Democratic Republic of Congo and Rwanda.
 It encompasses an ancient and vast stretch of lush rainforest that covers some 330 sq km and rises from 1,100m to 2,400m.
 The verdant green trees and plants are dripping with moisture and home to an array of birds, butterflies, primates and more – the biological diversity is unrivalled in most places on Earth!
-And the park is 316 kilometers and 17 kilometers from buhoma, there exists to roads that can get to the park kabale takes about 6-8 hours and the ishasha sector road may take 3-4 hours and the park is known for gorilla tracking but there are also other tracking tails like birds and primates.
+And the park is 316 kilometers and 17 kilometers from buhoma, there exists to roads that can get to the park kabale takes about 6-8 hours and the Ishasha sector road may take 3-4 hours and the park is known for gorilla tracking but there are also other tracking tails like birds and primates.

 The highlight of any trip to Bwindi is the chance to see the endangered mountain gorillas that live high up in the reserve.
 This involves a challenging uphill walk through muddy rainforest but the reward is immeasurable – come face-to-face with a gorilla family staring right back at you through the bush.
 After all, they are close relatives with 97% of our biological make-up.